PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 Access lifecycle is the process of managing access throughout the user's organizational life.
 Orgs can automate the access lifecycle process using things like dynamic groups.
 Dynamic groups enable admins to create attribute-based rules to determine membership of groups.
 When attributes of a user or devices changes, the system evaluates all dynamic group rules in a directory to see if the change would trigger any users to be added or removed from a group.

 ### Privileged Access Lifecycle
 AAD Privileged Identity Management (PIM) provides extra controls tailored to securing access rights.
-PIM helps minimize the number of people who have acecss to resources across AAD, Azure, and other Microsoft online services.
+PIM helps minimize the number of people who have access to resources across AAD, Azure, and other Microsoft online services.
 PIM is a feature of AAD Premium P2.

 ## AAD Access Reviews
 - Allows orgs to manage group memberships, access to enterprise apps, and role assignment
 - Access reviews can be created through AAD access reviews or AAD PIM.
-- Can be used to review and manage acecss for both users and guests.
+- Can be used to review and manage access for both users and guests.

 ## AAD Terms of User
 AAD terms of use allows orgs to present terms to a user that they must accept before accessing data or an application.
 Conditional Access policies are used to require terms to be displayed and ensure that users agree to them before accessing an app.

 ## Privileged Identity Management (PIM)
-PIM is a service in AAD that enables you to manage, control, and monitor access to important resource sin your organization.
+PIM is a service in AAD that enables you to manage, control, and monitor access to important resources in your organization.
 PIM is:
 - JIT
 - Time-bound
 - Approval-based